-RISKS ASSOCIATED WITH PROGRAM-SPECIFIC ACTIVITIES
+RISKS ASSOCIATATED WITH PROGRAM-SPECIFIC ACTIVITIES

-In addition to the general travel risks outlined in the Study Abroad Risk Advisory this program Business and Communication Internships in Japan (hereinafter "Program") has specific activities which may pose a heightened level of risk for participants.
+In addition to the general travel risks outlined in the Study Abroad Risk Advisory, this program "Microbiology Laboratory in the Kingdom of Smiles" (hereinafter "Program"), has specific activities which may pose a heightened level of risk for participants.
 UC Davis Study Abroad provides this information so that students can make an informed decision about consenting to participate in the Program.
-Participants in the Business and Communication Internships in Japan program will be expected to participate in the activities below.
+Participants in the Microbiology Laboratory in the Kingdom of Smiles program will be expected to participate in the activities below.